Developing Young People

 We can work with you to achieve all these things.
 We can deliver events and training that will increase young people’s confidence, and their resilience to the often traumatic and turbulent journey through their teenage years and into adulthood.

-To show how important the development of young people is and to also see just what they can achieve, the video on the right was made by former Chief Scout, Peter Duncan, when he joined us on our Scout Expedition to Mount Everest in 2007.
+To show how important the development of young people is and to also see just what they can achieve, the following video, made by former Chief Scout Peter Duncan, shows a team of young Scouts on their successful expedition to Everest in 2007.
 For more information visit http://hsx.org.uk/expeditions/sky-high/

 This incredibly successful expedition saw three Scouts, Dave King, James Fry and Tim Clark climb to the roof of the world on the 21st May 2007.